-- Multimodal Networks — Safe and efficient accommodations for alternative modes of travel are a primary focus for many U.S. communities.
-Dedicated pedestrian and bicycle networks reduce our dependence on motorized travel and make it easier to connect with parks, athletic facilities, and other destinations through active transportation
+- Multi-modal Networks — Safe and efficient accommodations for alternative modes of travel are a primary focus for many U.S. communities.
+Dedicated pedestrian and bicycle networks reduce our dependence on motorized travel and make connecting with parks, athletic facilities, and other destinations easier through active transportation.

 - Large Vehicle Routes — Primary routes used by emergency vehicles, public transit, and semi-trucks often feature specific accommodations to keep users moving efficiently.
-Designed with the needs of large vehicles in mind, these routes provide adequate intersection turning radii and lane widths.
-They may also include emergency vehicle preemption or transit signal priority at traffic signals
+These routes are designed for large cars and provide adequate intersection turning radii and lane widths.
+They may also include emergency vehicle preemption or transit signal priority at traffic signals.

 Prioritizing Transportation System Improvements

-Once the desired transportation improvements have been identified, the next part of the process is to prioritize project construction efforts using a combined data-driven approach, including crash review and cost/benefit analysis.
-Other inputs that should be used for consideration include aligning improvements with efforts such as pavement management plans and upcoming utility projects.
-Additionally, other construction projects that impact an area (including private development) would also fall into this category.
+Once the desired transportation improvements have been identified, the next part of the process is prioritizing project construction efforts using a combined data-driven approach, including crash review and cost/benefit analysis.
+Other inputs that should be considered include aligning improvements with efforts such as pavement management plans and upcoming utility projects.
+Other construction projects that impact an area (including private development) would also fall into this category.

-An example of this approach would be to prioritize active transportation improvements near a school or underserved neighborhood.
-Ultimately, this exercise results in a prioritized implementation program that addresses critical issues first, while remaining mindful of other community planning efforts.
+An example of this approach would be prioritizing active transportation improvements near a school or underserved neighborhood.
+Ultimately, this exercise results in a prioritized implementation program that addresses critical issues while remaining mindful of other community planning efforts.

 Funding Transportation Improvements & Ongoing Maintenance

 With a prioritized implementation plan established, the natural progression is to figure out how to fund improvement projects and maintenance efforts for your transportation system.
-“When it comes to funding, it’s crucial to think about both the cost of initial improvements, as well as the cost of ongoing maintenance,” shares Willham.
-“One of the most eye-opening things I have learned from my friends in the public sector is the impact that new projects can have on operating and maintenance budgets.
-If those costs aren’t addressed up front, the long-term success of a project can be jeopardized.”
+“When it comes to funding, it’s crucial to think about both the cost of initial improvements and ongoing maintenance,” shares Perington.
+“One of the most eye-opening things I have learned from my friends in the public sector is the impact of new projects on operating and maintenance budgets.
+If those costs aren’t addressed upfront, the long-term success of a project can be jeopardized.”

-Due to the significant costs that are usually associated with transportation system improvements, Willham advises incorporating projects identified through the master plan with a community’s Capital Improvement Plan.
+Due to the significant costs usually associated with transportation system improvements, Perington advises incorporating projects identified through the master plan with a community’s Capital Improvement Plan.
 “Having a transportation master plan developed by the community, backed with data, and incorporated into a Capital Improvement Plan, helps to keep future projects on track as time goes on and political interests or staff changes.”

-To supplement local funding for projects, outside sources can be sought through state and federal agencies.
-A well-established transportation master plan provides the supporting documentation that will enhance your chances of securing outside funding.
-“A transportation master plan shows that projects have been developed to directly improve safety and provide high value to the community, which is important when applying for grants and other sources of supplemental funding,” shares Willham.
-Aligning the goals and outcomes of identified improvements with those of the funding programs is the key to success.
+Outside sources can be sought through state and federal agencies to supplement local project funding.
+A well-established transportation master plan provides the supporting documentation to enhance your chances of securing outside funding.
+“A transportation master plan shows that projects have been developed to directly improve safety and provide high value to the community, which is important when applying for grants and other sources of supplemental funding,” shares Perington.
+The key to success is to align the goals and outcomes of identified improvements with those of the funding programs.

 Measure Progress to Increase Impact of Transportation Master Plan

-Similar to other community planning efforts, a transportation master plan should be treated as a living document through regular updates or amendments.
-The timing will be different for every community, but a good time to revisit the plan can be during capital improvement planning, strategic planning, or when new traffic projections become available.
+Like other community planning efforts, a transportation master plan should be treated as a living document through regular updates or amendments.
+The timing will be different for every community.
+Still, an excellent time to revisit the plan can be during capital improvement planning, strategic planning, or when new traffic projections become available.

 Between updates, it’s a good idea to track the progress of plan accomplishments.
 Performance measures can be developed based on the goals and priorities identified in the plan.
 These measures can include improved crash rates, an increased number of multi-modal projects, traffic congestion reduction, or the percentage of new projects being constructed in underserved neighborhoods and areas.

-Transportation master plans turn multimodal goals into data-driven implementation programs that make it easier and safer to travel as a pedestrian, bicyclist, transit user, or motorist.
-While the process may seem overwhelming to some community leaders, Willham is careful to point out that there’s nothing to fear.
+Transportation master plans turn multi-modal goals into data-driven implementation programs that make traveling easier and safer as a pedestrian, bicyclist, transit user, or motorist.
+While the process may seem overwhelming to some community leaders, Perington carefully points out that there’s nothing to fear.
 “Developing a transportation master plan isn’t as daunting as it seems.
-It’s really an exercise of collecting and organizing various forms of data.
+It’s an exercise of collecting and organizing various forms of data.
 You listen to what your community wants and needs, and then prioritize improvements for safety and efficiency while aligning with other improvement activities already underway.”